 Utilities and waste collection

-Disclaimer: Whilst every effort has been made to ensure the accuracy of the information contained in the Pink Book of Legislation, we regret that we cannot be responsible for any errors.
+Disclaimer: While every effort has been made to ensure the accuracy of the information contained in the Pink Book, we regret that we cannot be responsible for any errors.
+The Pink Book contains general information about laws applicable to your business.
+The information is not advice and should not be treated as such.
 Read our full disclaimer.

 Key facts

-• If the water supplies for your business come from a private supply, the Private Water Supplies Regulations 2016 apply to you.
+• If the water supplies for your business come from a private supply, the Private Water Supplies (England) Regulations 2016 apply to you.

 • Local authorities must take and analyse samples of private water supplies from groundwater sources.